E05

 User-level checks:

-• Ensure vents are not blocked and that the unit is not installed in a confined space causing overheating.
+• Ensure vents are not blocked and that the unit is not installed in a confined space, which could cause overheating.

 Technician-level checks: